-In this rural Trump country, covid vaccine is an easy sell — for now
+In this part of rural Trump country, covid vaccine is an easy sell — for now

 Once Duncan relented, Chafin-Vance, who works for Nelson at First Bank & Trust, helped line her up with an appointment through a friend at Food City’s pharmacy.

-She’s been helping others navigate the sign-up process, and helped the bank also organize a blood and plasma drive in Chafin’s memory.
+She’s been helping others navigate the sign-up process and helped the bank organize a blood and plasma drive in Chafin’s memory.
 Ballad, which has been studying the use of convalescent plasma with the Mayo Clinic, will use it to treat covid-19 patients.

-For Chafin-Vance, getting Southwestern Virginians vaccinated would be another tribute to her father.
-She’s coaxed or scheduled nearly 30 so far, and she figures she can navigate the tricky politics to convince more to get it.
+For Chafin-Vance, getting Southwest Virginians vaccinated would be another tribute to her father.
+She’s coaxed or scheduled nearly 30 so far, and she figures she can navigate the tricky politics to convince more.

 “I think there are some Republican outliers who are choosing not to get the vaccine,” she said.
 “I’m a Trump supporter, but I believe the reason Trump lost the election was his getting covid and getting on national television and saying, ‘It’s not that bad.’
 [For] people who’ve lost loved ones, it’s bad.”